micro164/ComputerModelEnigma/README.md

 # ComputerModelEnigma
 This is for my honors project in cryptography.
-My code for the enigma machine will go here and also the powerpoint.
+This repository hosts the enigma machine code and also the powerpoint for the presentation of this project.

+Running Code:
+1. Clone the repository
+2. Run the .py file with a python interpretor